-Regulation Deficiency Responsible Party Action Plan Proof of Practice Date To Be Completed Implementation Status/ Date Comments/Ongoing Monitoring Final Approval Regulation Deficiency standardizing housing unit supervision routines.
-2 - Create Centralized Staffing unit - Effective August 5, 2024, the Department established a Centralized Staffing unit - The Centralized Staffing Unit is maintained under the guidance of the System Accountability Bureau (SAB) - SAB conducted an analysis of Proof of Practice - Strategies have been implemented to appropriately balance leave approvals for staff vacations, single days off, and higher leave request times such as for holidays. §1321.
-Staffing. (a) have an adequate number of personnel sufficient to carry out the overall facility operation and its programming, to provide for safety and security of youth and staff and meet established standards and regulations.
-During our inspection, we reviewed daily facility reports and daily schedule from July 1-29, 2024, for a cumulative total of 87 shifts.
+Regulation Deficiency Responsible Party Action Plan Proof of Practice Date To Be Completed Implementation Status/ Date Comments/Ongoing Monitoring Final Approval \$1321.
+Staffing. (a) have an adequate number of personnel sufficient to carry out the overall facility operation and its programming, to provide for safety and During our inspection, we reviewed daily facility reports and daily schedule from July 1-29, 2024, for a cumulative total of 87 shifts.
 Seven (7) AM shifts and eight (8) EM shifts (17 % of shifts overall) did not meet the Department's required minimum staffing.
-Systems Accountability Director T. Quesada scheduling trends and identified ways to reallocate existing staffing resources to ensure adequate staff ratios for each unit.
-Goal - Centralized Staffing will result in strategies that more efficiently deploy field officers. - Efficiently deploying field officers will improve unit staffing ratios by better allocating staffing resources.
-Centralizing staffing allows the SAB team to continually analyze staffing resources and trends. - SAB's ongoing analysis of staffing trends allows for LPJH making data informed decisions. - SAB trend analysis reports which include recommended outcomes to adjust and improve staffing ratios - Increase accountability with tracking staff attendance Completed Strategies are as follows: establishing a leave approval cap for each day/shift, establishing tracking to identify of leave requests, proactively planning for high interest leave days (holidays, special events - Superbowl, Mother's Day etc), establishing protocols to obtain interest leave requests in advance of holidays,
+Systems Accountability Director T. Quesada standardizing housing unit supervision routines.
+2 - Create Centralized Staffing unit - Effective August 5, 2024, the Department established a Centralized Staffing unit - The Centralized Staffing Unit is maintained under the guidance of the System Accountability Bureau (SAB) - SAB conducted an analysis of scheduling trends and identified ways to reallocate existing staffing resources to ensure adequate staff ratios for each unit.
+Goal - Centralized Staffing will result in strategies that more efficiently deploy field officers Efficiently deploying field officers will improve unit staffing ratios by better allocating staffing resources.
+Centralizing staffing allows the SAB team to continually analyze staffing resources and trends SAB's ongoing analysis of staffing trends allows for LPJH making data informed decisions. - SAB trend analysis reports which include recommended outcomes to adjust and improve staffing ratios - Increase accountability with tracking staff attendance Completed - Strategies have been implemented to appropriately balance leave approvals for staff vacations, single days off, and higher leave request times such as for holidays.
+Strategies are as follows: establishing a leave approval cap for each day/shift, establishing tracking to identify of leave requests, proactively planning for high interest leave days (holidays, special events - Superbowl, Mother's Day etc), establishing protocols to obtain interest leave requests in advance of Monitoring Approval